 We emphasize a patient-centered approach, prioritizing compassion, communication, and collaboration throughout the care journey.
-Integrated services provide seamless access to additional medical specialties and support services, such as genetics and nutition.
-Proudly, we have the ability to fully evaluate any breast problems in one day.
+Integrated services provide seamless access to additional medical specialties and support services, such as genetics and nutrition.
+Proudly, our breast center has the ability to fully evaluate any breast problem in one day.

 What is Breast Health?

-Screening is a cornerstone of breast health, typically involving mammography, clinical breast exams, and in some cases, additional imaging modalities such as ultrasound or MRI.
-These screenings aid in the early detection of breast abnormalities, potentially identifying cancerous or precancerous lesions at a stage when treatment is most effective.
+Screening is a cornerstone of breast health services, typically involving mammography, clinical breast exams, and in some cases, additional imaging modalities such as ultrasound or a brest MRI.
+Our imaging center aids in the early detection of breast abnormalities, potentially identifying cancerous or precancerous lesions at a stage when treatment is most effective.
 Regular screenings are particularly crucial for individuals with known risk factors, including age, family history, genetic predisposition (such as BRCA mutations), hormonal factors, and lifestyle habits like alcohol consumption and obesity.

 Common Breast Evaluation Methods: